 The recycling rate plus the source reduction (SR) credit make up the waste diversion rate.
-Through the efforts of its citizens, businesses and government agencies, Maryland achieved a statewide waste diversion rate of 48.9% in calendar year (CY) 2012.
-The 48.9% waste diversion rate was composed of a 45.4% MRA recycling rate and a 3.5% SR credit.
+Through the efforts of its citizens, businesses and government agencies, Maryland achieved a statewide waste diversion rate of 47.6% in calendar year (CY) 2014.
+The 47.6% waste diversion rate was composed of a 43.5% Maryland Recycling Act (MRA)recycling rate and a 4.1% SR credit.
 This exceeds the requirements of the MRA and the 40% waste diversion goal targeted for 2005.
 Figure 1 provides a historical breakdown of Maryland's waste diversion rate.

-In CY 2012, Maryland residents and businesses recycled 45.4% (MRA recycling tonnage ÷ (MRA recycling tonnage + MRA waste disposed)) of the municipal solid waste generated.
+In CY 2014, Maryland residents and businesses recycled 43.5 percent ((MRA recycling tonnage + resource recovery facility credit) ÷ (MRA recycling tonnage + MRA waste disposed)) of the municipal solid waste generated.
+The resource recovery facility (RRF) credit is provided under the MRA in Environment Article, §9-1703(d), Annotated Code of Maryland.
+The provision specifies that a 5% recycling credit applies to each county that “achieves a reduction of at least 5 percent in the volume of its waste through the utilization of one or more resource recovery facilities in operation as of January 1, 1988.”
 To encourage more recycling, states across the country are seeking new ways (e.g., Single Stream Recycling, Pay-As-You-Throw Programs, etc.) to ensure that recycling continues to gain in popularity as a waste management option.
 Many states, including Maryland, are investigating new commodities to bring into the recycling stream, while continuing to promote the benefits of recycling.

 MDE encourages the recycling of all materials because of the environmental and economic benefits that recycling provides.
-The County Recyclables by Commodity in Tons for Calendar Year 2012 details recycling and waste diversion rates for each of Maryland's jurisdictions.
+The County Recyclables by Commodity in Tons for Calendar Year 2014 details recycling and waste diversion rates for each of Maryland's jurisdictions.
 Business and local governments continue to seek recycling opportunities above and beyond those that apply toward the MRA rate.
-In fact, over 3.6 million tons of other Non-MRA materials were reported as being recycled in 2012.
-The Recycling of Non-MRA Materials in Tons table offers a breakdown by category of the amount of Non-MRA materials reported recycled in 2012.
+In fact, nearly 3.7 million tons of other Non-MRA materials were reported as being recycled in 2014.
+The Recycling of Non-MRA Materials in Tons table offers a breakdown by category of the amount of Non-MRA materials reported recycled in 2014.
 For a complete overview on how solid waste is managed in Maryland, please refer to the annual Solid Waste Management and Diversion report.

-In 2012, thirteen of Maryland's jurisdictions were able to add from 1% to 5% to their waste diversion rate by emphasizing SR activities as a waste reduction strategy.
+In 2014, fourteen of Maryland's jurisdictions were able to add from 1% to 5% to their waste diversion rate by emphasizing SR activities as a waste reduction strategy.
 They accomplished this utilizing Internet resources, demonstration sites (i.e., backyard food waste and yard waste composting), and publications on reuse practices and yard waste reduction.
-A complete list of SR activities and a breakdown of Maryland SR activities in calendar year 2012 is available in the “Source Reduction” section.
+A complete list of SR activities and a breakdown of Maryland SR activities in calendar year 2014 is available in the “Source Reduction” section.

 Maryland Department of the Environment